 Cannabis and mental health

-Cannabis is an illegal drug.
-This factsheet explains how it can affect your mental health and how to get help and support.
-This information is for people in England who are affected by mental health issues who are 18 or over.
-It’s also for their loved ones and carers and anyone interested in the subject.
+This factsheet explains how cannabis might affect your mental health and how to get help and support if you need it.
+This information is for people who are 18 and over in England.

-- Cannabis is known by different names such as marijuana and weed.
+- Cannabis is known by different names like marijuana and weed.

 - THC is the main chemical in cannabis which can change your mood and behaviour.